Practice Areas / Criminal Defense / Misdemeanors

 - Disorderly Conduct

-Final Stages of a Misdemeanor Case and a Felony Case
+Final Stages of a Misdemeanor Case

 In the event the defendant pleads guilty at the pretrial stage or is found guilty after trial, a separate date and time will be set by the court for sentencing.
 A defendant often will meet with probation prior to the sentencing date to be interviewed so that a presentence investigation (PSI) can be performed.
 The sentencing judge will review the PSI prior to sentencing the defendant.